Bug report #11395

 He wanted a feature form to edit feature attributes without saving them to the feature but just to get an edited feature back (in a python plugin).
 Is this your use-case as well?

-#2 Updated by Andrew McClure almost 5 years ago
+#2 Updated by Andrew McClure over 5 years ago

 There are a number of use cases.